aristanetworks/quicktrace-public/README.md

 ```

 The MT initialization calls must only be invoked a single time and not per-thread.
-Note that even if the application code only uses traces in a single thread, libraries used by the application that are invoked from other threads may still issue traces against the defaultQuickTraceHandle.
+Note that even if the application code only uses traces in a single thread, libraries used by the application that are invoked from other threads may still issue traces against the `defaultQuickTraceHandle`.
 If this is a possibility, the MT initialization calls must be used.

 QuickTrace can only support a single thread within a process writing to a TraceFile.
 When a multithreaded process needs the ability to trace from multiple threads, a separate TraceFile must be used by each of the threads.
 Thread specific TraceFile creation is automatically handled by the QuickTrace library.
 The TraceFile corresponding to a thread is created the first time that thread issues a trace message against a TraceHandle.

 The first argument of initializeMt() and initializeHandleMt() provides the suffix for the names of the created trace files.
 The name of a file is constructed by concatenating the thread name with the provided suffix.
-The thread name must have been previously set through a call to pthread_setname_np().
+The thread name must have been previously set through a call to `pthread_setname_np()`.

 For example, a process could set its main thread name using: `pthread_setname_np( pthread_self(), "MyProcess-main" );`

 It then initializes QuickTrace using: `QuickTrace::initializeMt( "-%d.qt" )`

-When the first trace is issued by the main thread against the defaultQuickTraceHandle, the QuickTrace library will create a file named MyProcess-main-12345.qt.
+When the first trace is issued by the main thread against the `defaultQuickTraceHandle`, the QuickTrace library will create a file named `MyProcess-main-12345.qt`.

 ### Where do the QuickTrace files go?
 QuickTrace::initialize looks at the `QUICKTRACEDIR` environment variable and uses this as the directory to store the requested QuickTrace file.
-It is added as a path prefix to the filename specified by the user, unless the user-specified filename starts with a '/' or '.'.
+It is added as a path prefix to the filename specified by the user, unless the user-specified filename starts with a `/` or `.`.
 If the environment variable is set, but the directory does not exist, then QuickTrace is not initialized.
 If the environment variable is not set, then '.qt' under the current working directory is used.
 #### Up to 3 saved qt files
 When creating a QuickTrace file with filename x.qt, we do the following:
 if x.qt.1 exists, we will rename it (with link()) to x.qt.2, but not overwrite x.qt.2, if it already exists.